tl-its-umich-edu/ar-sandbox/README.md

-# ar-sandbox
+# AR Sandbox

-This project have test cases of Augmented Reality using unity/ARFoundation
+This project has test cases of augmented reality using Unity/ARFoundation.